deniskrut/Vehicle-Detection/README.md

 `slide_window` function outputs bounding boxes for windows with corresponding parameters.

 Next I search for windows using `search_windows_standard` function form `extract_features.py` file.
 This function for each window obtains a scaled image, extract features for that image, and forms an array of all features extracted for all windows.
 Then, using SVM, function performs prediction.
-Array of windows where cars are predicted is returned from the function.
+An array of bounding boxes of windows where cars are predicted is returned from the function.

 Here is an example of the array of windows, each of which recognized a car: